catalystneuro/ndx-ibl/docs/source/index.rst

-Specification for the ndx-ibl-labmetadata extension
+Specification for the ndx-ibl-metadata extension
 ==================================

 .. toctree::